 Neighbors Caring for Neighbors

-NeighborLink Indianapolis is a nonprofit organization that provides home repairs to low-income seniors and individuals with disabilities who own their own homes within Marion County, Indiana.
+NeighborLink Indianapolis is a nonprofit organization that provides home repairs to low-income seniors and individuals with disabilities who own their own homes in Marion County, Indiana.
 They have one mission: to help individuals with disabilities and senior homeowners in need age-in-place safely and with dignity.
 Learn about their programs and partnerships happening in neighborhoods across Indianapolis.

 Logging In with Community

-This virtual training provided recommendations for how to use both technology and people-based solutions to engage neighbors in a physically distanced way.
+This virtual training provided recommendations for using both technology and people-based solutions to engage neighbors in a physically distanced way.
 It also discussed how we can continue to use the technology we’ve learned to improve engagement with marginalized groups after the pandemic, and provided resources for where to find help during times of unexpected economic distress.
 This workshop was facilitated by Brandi Metzger and Katherine Boyles of Public Allies Indianapolis.

 Check back for more information about the following workshops: